courtois-neuromod/cneuromod_docs/source/DATASETS.md

 This dataset contains a single session per participant (N=5) when they read chapter 9 from chapter 9 of Harry Potter and the Sorcerer’s Stone.
 The text was presented word by word, at a 2Hz pace (each word presented for .5s).
 This chapter was split over 7 runs of approximate equal length.
 The stimuli used in this dataset are taken from the experiment reported by [Wehbe et al. (2014)](https://www.biorxiv.org/content/10.1101/2020.09.28.316935v4.full.pdf#cite.wehbe2014) for which a separate fMRI dataset (N=9) has been collected and shared.

+## gamepad

+This dataset was acquired as a validation study of the CNeuroMod videogame controller.
+The CNeuromod videogame controller is an open source, custom-built, fiber-optic, MRI compatible video game controller, designed by our team engineer, Mr. André Cyr, and described in [Harel et al. (2023)](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0290158).
+For a detailed description of the controller, including building instructions visit this [site](https://controller-doc.readthedocs.io/en/latest/).
+The gamepad dataset contains both fMRI and behavioural data acquired on 4 participants (`sub-01`, `sub-02`, `sub-03` and `sub-06`) during a simple cued-response task in which the participants were instructed to press the various controller buttons for short and long durations (5 blocs of 10 trials per condition).

+For each subject we acquired 8 sessions, of two runs each.
+Four of the sessions were acquired in the MRI scanner using our typical setup (i.e 64-channel head coil) along with the MRI-compatible videogame controller, during which we acquired BOLD recordings.
+The four remaining sessions were acquired in our MRI [simulator](https://pstnet.com/products/mri-simulator/), with a mock 64-channel head coil, and using a [commercially available SNES-like controller](https://lyonsden.net/innext-usb-game-controller-review/).
+The latter served as a reference for our validation study.
+Mock and MRI sessions were alternated, and the starting order (mock or MRI first) was counterbalanced across subjects.
+For the MRI sessions, the behavioural data can be found in the `*_events.tsv` files stored in the `func` folder.
+For the mock sessions, behavioural data can be found in the `beh` folder.

 ## shinobi_training

 This is a pure behavioral dataset collected while participants trained at home on the videogame Shinobi III The Return of the Ninja Master.